 “We see our customers as invited guests to a party, and we are the hosts.
 It’s our job every day to make every important aspect of the customer experience a little bit better.” – Jeff Bezos

-Expanding your business’ audience is critical for growth and success.
+Expanding your business’ audience is a requirement for growth and success.
 The more potential customers you have, the more sales opportunities you’re likely to create and drive.
-However, there is one cardinal sin that I see frequently committed by business leaders in their relentless pursuit for more customers: failure to take great care of the customers they already have.
-In this article, I’d like to talk about why this is a mistake and my 8 key strategies for retaining your customers as we head into 2023.
+We all know as much.
+However, there is one cardinal sin that I see frequently committed by business leaders in their relentless pursuit for more customers: a failure to take great care of the customers they already have.
+In this article, I would like to talk about why this is a mistake and my 8 key strategies for retaining your customers as we head into 2025.

 Retaining Your Existing Customers Is as Important as Adding More.